Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/components/orange-switches.md

 ## 3 way toggle

-Wrap 3 radio type inputs into a `.btn-group element`.
+Wrap 3 radio type inputs into a `.btn-group .o-switch` element.
 If using several btn-group toggles, make to have different `name` attribute for each group.

 {% example html %}
 <div class="o-switch btn-group" data-toggle="buttons" role="group">